 Directions

-- In a large skillet, heat the olive oil over medium heat.
-Add the diced onions and sauté until they become translucent, about 3-4 minutes.
+- Heat olive oil in a large skillet over medium heat.
+Toss in the onions and cook until they’re soft, about 3–4 minutes.

-- Add the minced garlic and sliced mushrooms, cooking until the mushrooms are tender and have released their moisture, about 5 minutes.
+- Add garlic and mushrooms.
+Cook until the mushrooms release their juice and get tender, roughly 5 minutes.

-- Once the sauce thickens, reduce the heat to low and stir in the sour cream.
-Let it gently simmer for an additional 3-5 minutes.
-Season with salt and pepper to taste.
+- When the sauce is thick enough, lower the heat and stir in sour cream.
+Let it simmer another 3–5 minutes.
+Season with salt and pepper.

-- Serve the Stroganoff over cooked egg noodles or rice and enjoy!
+- Serve over noodles or rice and dive in.

 Cooking Tips

-- For additional flavor, consider adding a splash of Worcestershire sauce or a pinch of paprika to the sauce.
+- Add a dash of Worcestershire sauce or a pinch of paprika for extra oomph.

-- Using a non-stick skillet can help prevent the beef from sticking and ensure easy cleanup.
+- A nonstick skillet helps keep the beef from sticking and speeds up cleanup.

 Serving Suggestions

-- Steamed Vegetables: Broccoli, green beans, or sautéed spinach add a nutritious and colorful side.
+- Steamed Vegetables: Broccoli, green beans or sautéed spinach add color and vitamins.

-- Simple Salad: A refreshing green salad with a light vinaigrette complements the richness of the Stroganoff.
+- Simple Salad: A light green salad with vinaigrette cuts through the richness.

 Variations and Modifications